Craspedocephalus trigonocephalus: Scales

 These snakes have two or three large supraocular scales, and their nasal scales are partially divided into two or may not be divided.
 They have three preoculars, two or three postoculars, 9–10 supralabial scales, three or four infralabials, and 142–160 ventrals; The anal scale is not divided; their 53–69 subcaudals are divided.
 At midbody, the 17–19 rows of dorsal scales may or may not have keels.
 Most head shields are small and smooth.

 Common names

 Common names include: Sri Lankan green pit viper, Sri Lankan pit viper, pala polonga (පළා පොළඟා), and green pit viper.

 Geographic range

 It is an endemic species to Sri Lanka and widely distributed in all three climatic zones of the island, except higher hills and arid zones, while relatively more common in wet zone grasslands and rain forest areas and occasionally in plantations of cardamom, cocoa, coffee, and tea, from the lower altitudes from 153 to 1800 m.
 The type locality given is "l'île S.-Eustache" (Sri Lanka).
+Populations in the dry zone are being investigated as a possible separate species, and there are no populations on the Jaffna peninsula.